 The following list contains examples of endings which all apply to “general corporations” having shareholders, directors and officers: Inc., Co., Corp., and Ltd. These all indicate the business is a corporation (and are abbreviations of Incorporated, Company, Corporation, Limited).
 Incidentally, some states allow “Ltd.” to be used for an LLC or Limited Partnership.

-You may have heard of the S-corp and C-corp, but they are not different forms of corporations at the state level.
+You may have heard of the S-corp and C-corp.
+They are not different forms of corporations at the state level.
 Instead, those are just tax elections made with the IRS and Division of Revenue after the corporation is formed.
 An S-corp or a C-corp is not a designation filed with the Division of Corporations at the state level.
 Instead, the corporation defaults to C-corp status.
 To elect an S-corp, you should file IRS Form 2553 with the IRS within 75 days of incorporating or within 75 days of the beginning of the calendar year.

-You may have also heard of the B-corp, which is a B-Lab certification that can be applied for on behalf of certain entities that provide larger social benefits, other than maximizing profits.
+You may have also heard of the B-corp, which is a B-Lab certification that can be applied for on behalf of certain entities that provide larger social benefits other than maximizing profits.
 Similarly, a “Public Benefit Corporation” is a corporation that can provide stated public benefits.
 This is really nothing but a regular for-profit corporation, where the corporation is allowed to give away or benefit other causes and concerns consistent with its Certificate of Incorporation without risk of stockholder lawsuits for waste of corporate assets.

 Additionally, there is a not-for-profit corporation, which is a type of non-stock corporation.
 Usually these are organized as public charities or private foundations.
 They do not have stock and instead are run by members through a board of directors.
 If a non-stock corporation applies for tax exemption by filing IRS Form 1023 and receives a tax determination letter, it can accept donations tax deductible to its donors as an IRS-approved 501(c)(3) corporation.